awsdocs/aws-doc-sdk-examples/dotnetv3/EC2/README.md

 * To find prerequisites for running these examples, see the [README](../README.md#Prerequisites) in the dotnetv3 folder.

-Once the example has been compiled, you can run it from the command line by first navigating to the folder that contains the .csproj file, and then issuing the following command:
+After the example compiles, you can run it from the command line.
+To do so, navigate to the folder that contains the .csproj file and run the following
+command:

 ```
 dotnet run